 Social Security benefits are computed using “average indexed monthly earnings.”
 This average summarizes up to 35 years of a worker’s indexed earnings.
 We apply a formula to this average to compute the primary insurance amount (PIA).
 The PIA is the basis for the benefits that are paid to an individual.

 That’s from Social Security’s website.
-Basically, they will take your highest 35 earning years and average them.
+Basically, they take your highest 35 earning years and average them.
 If you have some years with $0 earnings, then your benefit will be less.
 Let’s take a look at our earnings.

-That’s a lot more than I thought!
+That’s a lot more income than I thought.
 Check out that big spike in 2012.
 I only worked full time for 6 months, but I sold a bunch of stock options that year.
-That inflated my earned income for that year to $200,000.
-My earnings dropped after I left full time work, but life is much better since I retired 5 years ago .
+That inflated my earned 2012 income to $260,000.
+My earnings dropped drastically after I left full time work, but life is much better since I retired 6 years ago .
 What can I say? *shrug* Money isn’t everything.

 As for Mrs. RB40, she joined the Peace Corps for 3 years after college so she got a later start than I did.
 She also took another 2 years off from full time employment to get her Master degree and made very little income during those years.
-Her total earning is $867,118.
-(Holy moly, together we earned over $2.7 million so far.
-Where did all that money go?)
-We’ll need these numbers for the Lifetime Wealth Ratio next.
+Her total earning is $963,856.
+Holy moly, together we earned over $3 million once we count 2018!
+Where did all that money go?

 Is the estimate accurate?

-However, the benefit should not drop that much even if my earned income decreased over the next 15 years.
-The social security calculator shows that my benefit would be about $2,000 even if I earned $10,000 per year for the next 15 years.
+However, the benefit should not drop that much even if my earned income decreased over the next 11 years.
+The social security calculator shows that my benefit would be about $2,100 even if I earned $10,000 per year for the next 11 years.
 Basically, I’m very close the second bend point and the benefit curve has flattened out for me.
-From now on, my benefit won’t change that much because I’ve paid in a lot already.
+From now on, my benefit won’t change that much because I already put a lot into it.

 Here is a graph of the AIME (average indexed monthly earnings) vs PIA (the Social Security Benefits.)
 The benefit grows at a different rate depending on your AIME.
 It doesn’t take much to reach the first bend point.
-You only need to average just $856/month over 35 years.
+You only need to average just $895/month over 35 years.
 Then it’s a long slog to the second bend point.
-After that, your Social Security Benefit won’t grow that much even if you earn more.
+After that, your Social Security Benefit won’t grow much even if you earn more.

 Back to the Lifetime Wealth Ratio

-- 10%-25% – Now we’re cooking!
+- 25-50% – Now we’re cooking.
+Nice job!

 Our Lifetime Wealth Ratio is increasing

-Joe highly recommends Personal Capital for DIY investors.
-They have many useful tools that will help every investor analyze their portfolio and plan for retirement.
+Joe also highly recommends Personal Capital for DIY investors.
+They have many useful tools that will help you reach financial independence.